jaysonbucy/gasc/README.md

 # GASC
 ![logo](/app/assets/images/gasc_bw_2015.jpg)
-Greater Ada Area Swim Club
+## Greater Ada Area Swim Club
+This is the codebase for the GASC team website.